-For this recipe, I like to use a rice steamer to cook the rice - follow the manufacturers instructions on how to cook the rice through for your particular steamer.
+This recipe uses a rice steamer to cook the rice.
+Simply follow the manufacturer's instructions on how to cook the rice through for your particular steamer.
 And note that some vary in the amount of water or rice to use.
 You can certainly cook rice on the stovetop, however.
 A steamer simply gives a nicer separation between the grains but stove top cooked rice will work just fine.

-- Combine rice and water in a saucepan and bring to a boil.
-Reduce heat to medium-low, add salt and stir.
-Cover and allow to simmer for 20 minutes or until rice is done.
+Combine the rice and water in a saucepan and bring to a boil.
+Reduce the heat to medium-low, add salt and stir.
+Cover the pot and allow to simmer for 20 minutes or until rice is tender.

-- In a frying or saute pan, heat olive oil on medium heat.
+In a large skillet or saute pan, heat the olive oil on medium heat.
 Be sure to coat the sides and the bottom of the pan.
-Add cooked rice and "mash" it with a spoon to compact it, ensuring it is evenly spread throughout the pan.
+Add the cooked rice and "mash" it with a spoon to compact it, ensuring it is evenly spread throughout the pan.
 Cover and cook for about 15-20 minutes on medium heat or until you hear it crack and sizzle.

-- Once the rice is done, remove lid and carefully flip rice onto serving dish, so crusted rice is on the top.
-Rice should have a thick layer of brown, crispy rice.
+Once the rice is done, remove the lid and carefully flip the rice over onto a serving dish, so the crusted rice is now on the top.
+The rice should have a thick layer of brown, crispy rice.
 Serve immediately.